Hurricane Iris: Meteorological history

-Toward the end of September 2001, a poorly-defined tropical wave moved westward across the tropical Atlantic Ocean, through an area of hostile wind shear, which was caused by a large upper-level low within a trough, to the northeast of the Lesser Antilles.
+Toward the end of September 2001, a poorly defined tropical wave moved westward across the tropical Atlantic Ocean, through an area of hostile wind shear, which was caused by a large upper-level low within a trough, to the northeast of the Lesser Antilles.
 A few days later, the upper-level low detached from the trough and moved southwestward over the Caribbean Sea, allowing for an upper-level ridge, or high-pressure area, to form over the tropical wave.
 The change provided a favorable environment for tropical development, and an area of convection soon blossomed along the wave's axis.
 As the tropical wave approached the Lesser Antilles, a mid-level wind circulation formed within the deepest part of the convection, and a low-level circulation became gradually more pronounced on satellite imagery.
 Although its low-level circulation was small and poorly defined, the system increased in organization enough to be classified as Tropical Depression Eleven at 12:00 UTC on October 4, located about 100 mi southeast of Barbados.
 Operationally, however, Hurricane Hunters did not confirm the depression's formation until nine hours later.

 In its early stages, the depression moved west-northwestward between the islands of St. Vincent and St. Lucia under the influence of a strong ridge to its north.
 Compared to its appearance 24 hours before forming, the depression exhibited improved outflow and more distinct convection, although its lower circulation remained very poorly organized.
 This was confirmed by a Hurricane Hunters flight into the system, which failed to report a closed circulation despite the depression's well-organized appearance on satellite imagery.
 At 21:00 UTC on October 5, they reported a strengthening circulation with flight-level winds of 74 mph, corresponding to a surface wind intensity of 60 mph.
 Based on these data, the depression was upgraded to Tropical Storm Iris, situated about 155 mi south of the southern coast of Puerto Rico.
+Iris moved toward the west-northwest at approximately 15 knots.
+Its trajectory was influenced by a strong subtropical ridge located to the north of the tropical cyclone, which dominated the steering pattern.
 In post-season analysis, the National Hurricane Center (NHC) estimated that Iris had attained tropical storm status about nine hours earlier.